Over the Rhine

 Over the Rhine [web site | Amazon.com] takes its name from a beautiful old neighborhood in their hometown of Cincinnati, the place where they lived and first wrote and recorded together.
 Detweiler and Bergquist launched Over the Rhine as a quartet in the spring of 1989; their early demos and performances quickly struck a chord with listeners, and they already had a solid local following by the time they launched their recording career with a pair of well-received independently-released albums, Till We Have Faces (1991) and Patience (1992).

 Over the next two decades, Over the Rhine continued to build a musically and emotionally potent catalogue.
 The fierce independent streak that has fueled Over the Rhine from the start asserted itself when Bergquist and Detweiler decided to release 2007's The Trumpet Child on their own Great Speckled Dog label (named after the couple's Great Dane, Elroy).
-The Long Surrender (2011) and Meet Me At The Edge Of The World (2013) marked the band's first ventures into fan-funded recording; the band is currently raising funds to make a new studio album.
+The Long Surrender (2011) and Meet Me At The Edge Of The World (2013) marked the band's first ventures into fan-funded recording.

 "We are blessed with an incredibly devoted audience who've assured us that they have invited our music into many of the significant milestones a human can experience," said Detweiler.
 "People have told us that they fell in love, or walked down the aisle, or conceived, or went off to war, or buried loved ones, or gave birth to our music.
 And so forth.
 At the end of the day, what more can a songwriter ask for?"

 "We see our catalog as our life's work," said Bergquist.
 "It's imperfect and broken, but we've also come to see our records as strangely beautiful and valid in their own way—much like life itself."